NBA Rumors: Anthony Davis Could End Up On The New York Knicks If The Lakers ‘Implode’ This Year

-The New York Knicks may have whiffed on the biggest free agent class in years, but the team could have a second chance at landing a superstar if things go south in Los Angeles this year.
+The New York Knicks may have whiffed on the biggest free-agent class in years, but the team could have a second chance at landing a superstar if things go south in Los Angeles this year.

 After the Knicks were rumored to be the frontrunner to land Kevin Durant and in the hunt for a number of the other big-name free agents to change teams this summer, they ended up striking out and making only a series of small moves.
 But a new report from the New York Post claims that the Knicks may be in line to pick up Anthony Davis if the Los Angeles Lakers have another repeat of the disappointing 2018-19 campaign.